syelan34/dxbc2pica/README.md

 ### Main fixes that this applies:
 - Fixes when uniforms are used in invalid source operand positions
 > [!NOTE]
-> This may create a larger program, up to 4 extra instructions per input instruction in some cases
+> This may create a larger program, up to 5 extra instructions per input instruction in some cases
-- Fixes register names
+- Fixes register names to match picasso's
 - Expands macros when possible

 ### Credits: